pdicerbo/P1.7/Results/Readme.rst

 .. image:: plots/mkl_vs_openblas.png

 Both sources were compiled with gcc compiler and library statically linked.
-As you can see, the plot clearly shows that increasing the size of the matrix DAXPY and DGEMV are memory bounded while DGEMM is compute bounded.
+As one can see, the plot clearly shows that increasing the size of the matrix DAXPY and DGEMV are memory bounded while DGEMM is compute bounded.
 For DAXPY and DGEMV and for matrix size less than 2500 the Intel MKL library achieves better performances with respect to OpenBLAS, while for size greater than 2500 the performances are more or less the same.
 This appens also for DGEMM for matrix size greater than 1000, while for matrix size less than 1000 seems that ObenBLAS achieves slightly